SelfhostedPro/Yacht/README.md

 ```

 For Windows users having issues with binding to a redis port locally, refer to [this issue](https://github.com/hack4impact/flask-base/issues/132).

-## Gettin up and running with Docker

-Currently we have a `Dockerfile` intended for testing purposes and it automates the whole cycle of running the application, setting up the database and redis.

-##### Note

-A more robust version with docker-compose is being developed to separate redis in separate container and allow the deployment of production-level applications automatically without the need of manual provisioning

 ## Formatting code